6 Free Lovely Lacy Knitting Patterns to Overcome Summertime Heat

-Finding the summer heat stifling?
-Try one of these 7 adorable free knitting patterns for summer shirts to help keep you cool
+Find the heat stifling?
+Try one of these 6 adorable free knitting patterns for summer shirts to help keep you cool

 The Tank Top Problem

-You see, I have accumulated quite a few tank tops.
-They’re great tank tops with adorable spaghetti straps and fabulous shelf bras so I don’t have to worry about wearing a separate bra.
+I had accumulated quite a few cute tank tops.
+They had adorable spaghetti straps and fabulous shelf bras, so I didn’t have to worry about wearing a separate bra.

-However, for some reason these tank tops alone don’t feel as comfortable as they used to.
-If I sit in any seat that isn’t upholstered and has a back, all that exposed skin on my upper torso is poked and prodded by the seatback.
+However, those tank tops alone didn’t feel as comfortable as they used to.
+If I sat in any seat with a back and without upholstery, all that exposed skin on my upper torso was poked and prodded by the seatback.

-(I suspect the problem is that I’m in my 40s and have much more sensitive skin than I used to.
+(I suspect the problem was my advanced age and the more sensitive skin that followed.
 Sigh.)

-Anyway… I don’t want to get rid of my tank tops, because in Oklahoma summer heat they’re very practical.
-I’m thinking that my solution is a lovely lacy top that I would ordinarily not wear because my bra would be exposed for all the world to see, but would work perfectly over a tank top.
+I didn’t want to get rid of my tank tops, because in Oklahoma summer heat theyโre very practical.
+The solution I came up with was a lovely lacy top that would work perfectly over a tank top.
+It would also make a terrific cover-up for days at the beach or pool.

 The Solution: Openwork Summer Shirt